Persuasive video can be a highly effective and engaging form of content. But all too often, it’s … well, not.

 One tip for achieving a conversational video presentation style is to record small sections of your script at a time, rather than trying to plow through the entire thing in one take.

 You can do this with recording software like Audacity by creating separate audio tracks out of smaller sections of the script, and then blending each part into a single audio track that you then marry to your visual elements.

 If you’re turning the camera on yourself instead of doing a presentation-style video, you’re in a different boat.
 You’re either going to have to learn your lines, or get really good at using some kind of teleprompter.

 The good news, however, is that there’s no need to nail it all in one single take.
-In fact, as we’ll see below, it’s much smarter to string together a series of clips than one stream of unedited video footage.
+In fact, as we’ll see below, it’s much smarter to string together a series of persuasive video clips than one stream of unedited footage.

 Think of it this way:

 Imagine you’re at a cocktail party and you’re the center of attention.
 You’re telling a joke or humorous anecdote and you want to nail it.

 It doesn’t always go that way in real life, right?
 But scripted video is a chance to present the story perfectly … as long as you work out every detail beforehand.